vasuth/PageRead/README.md

 ## Usage

-From command line run 'php -f ReadPage.php' or load the code into a web browser with a running web server and PHP.
+From command line run `php -f ReadPage.php` or load the code into a web browser with a running web server and PHP.

 The code uses cURL to read the webpage and DOMDocument to access data.